dDipankar/CRISPER-CAS9/README.md

 - Moderate: min cutting score -4.999916121 and max cutting score -1.000090874
 - Poor: min cutting score -0.999961177 and max cutting score 1.999324657 for binary classification, we have labeled 'Excellent' as 1 ; 'Moderate' and 'Poor' as 0.
 So cutting score<= -5.00 is positive label threshold>-5.00 is negative label.
 So threshold is -5.00
+- for cpf1, if cutting score<-2.2 then good guide otherwise bad guide

 # Experimental Result on Cpf1 Data